 One more possibility and that is your Sessions may be the newer model motor; Sessions Clock Motor.
 Please see the link given to see the difference.

-If you want to send in the clock for motor or rotor replacement, please be advised that your costs will increase by $85.00 with everything else staying the same.
+If you want to send in the clock for motor or rotor replacement, please be advised that your costs will increase by $95.00 with everything else staying the same.
 The increase covers the increase in return shipping and insurance and includes my labor charge of $50.00 for the replacement service.
-I can ship at that price for clocks up to 22" long ($300.00 total).
+I can ship at that price for clocks up to 22" long ($260.00 total).
 Overhaul Sessions clock motor $150.00 Labor and cleaning of movement $50.00 Return shipping and handling $60.00 Total $260.00 The above assumes you ship the entire clock and does not include a warranty on the movement (mechanism) because that may need to be overhauled as well.
 Most times the movement does not need to be overhauled but if it did then you're looking at an additional $300.00 for a possible total of $560.00, then the movement would have the same 2-year warranty as the motor.
 If your clock chimes, then the mechanical overhaul on the movement is $500.00 extra.
 I'll not ship the motor until I received payment.
 I ONLY accept money orders, certified checks, or company checks for payment but repeat customers may use personal checks.
 Normally shipping takes place one week or so after I receive payment and thanks !
 If you use a personal check then please allow 10 days before shipping to allow the check to clear.

 For return shipping I use USPS for all shipping.
 If you want to use another carrier then you will have to arrange everything for shipping, meaning I hand the box to the driver, get a receipt and nothing else.